 The purpose of exposition

 There are many secrets to writing great exposition in a screenplay.
-But they all rely on its main function.
-The purpose of exposition is to reveal details around the circumstances that surround a film’s narrative.
-This can be character traits, motivations, background information or themes that all allow the audience to further comprehend the central narrative of a film.
+But they all rely on their main function.
+The purpose of exposition is to reveal details about the circumstances that surround a film’s narrative.
+Often, exposition is crucial in setting up the inciting incident, the moment that propels the story forward and forces the protagonist to take action.

 Expository "info dumps" often get a bad rep when they aren't used well.
 But it can be a necessary component for a film to function.
 Using the right tools gives exposition meaning.

 Exposition in film can often be difficult to implement naturally.
 Too little and the audience becomes confused — too much and the audience becomes disengaged.
 The right amount of exposition is usually a product of a filmmaker trusting the audience's ability to be able to put things together.
-It's also recognizing what information is absolutely necessary for them to know.
+It's also recognizing what information is necessary for them to know.

 Exposition Examples in Ex Machina